 The Bill, if passed, would give Internet users the right to have social media sites like Twitter and Facebook completely erase any data before they were the age of 18.
 The Bill claims this ability is key to a citizen’s “right to innocence” and “right to be forgotten.”

 This law is not without precedent in the U.K., however.
 In 1998, the Data Protection Act sought to give Internet users similar striking rights, but back then the Internet was a much different beast, and the amount of personal data readily available at anyone’s fingertips was much tinier.
+Internet users might know less than they think–this is what “URL” actually stands for.

 Now, back to Vegas.
 What happens in Vegas, stays in Vegas—if it was documented on social media by someone from the U.K. before adulthood.
 Feel free to borrow that motto, Las Vegas Tourism board.